How technology has changed the face of education

 Despite the statement that gadgets inside the classroom distract students, these results speak louder than ever.
 When used wisely, iPads help students benefit.

-4. Teachers can have personalized learning program.
+4. Teachers can have a personalized learning program.

 Once the teacher builds an initial contact with a student and identifies his individual learning style, he can develop a specific program.
 Thus, he can offer a student various tools to achieve the established goals.